panel-attack/panel-game/docs/Understanding the Codebase.md

 ### Summary

 As a short version for understanding "roughly" what is going on as part of a single player match:
-Inside of a `BattleRoom`, after the `Player` has readied up a `Match` is being created and started.
+Inside of a `BattleRoom`, after the `Player` has readied up a `ClientMatch` is being created and started.
-In the start process, a `Stack` is being constructed via the constructor `Stack = class(... etc)` based on the `Player`'s settings.
+In the start process, a `PlayerStack` is being constructed via the constructor `PlayerStack = class(... etc)` based on the `Player`'s settings.
-Every frame, `Match.run()` is called on the game scene which in turn calls `run` on the `Stack`.
+Every frame, `ClientMatch:run()` is called on the game scene which in turn runs the engine match and the `Stack`s.
 Via `inputManager.lua`, there are inputs injected to the `Stack`'s `input_buffer` via `receiveConfirmedInput`.
 `Stack.run` applies the input as part of `Stack.simulate` and advances its state by one frame.
 If you read the comments for `Stack.simulate`, you may notice a suspicious absence of phase 1 and 2, mostly because they already got extracted into separate functions.
-There is still a good amount of extracting functions to be done, especially for SFX/Music.

 ### Replays and Interoperability

-common/engine defines some classes and functions that serve as interop between server and client.
+common/data defines some classes and functions that serve as interop between server and client.

 Currently these are:
-Replay, ReplayPlayer, LevelData and to a lesser degree GameModes.
+Replay, ReplayPlayer, LevelData, LevelPresets and TouchDataEncoding and (yet to be moved there) GameModes.

 If client or server have further needs than these classes provide, they should generally aim to create their own components that do not inherit from these to guarantee that client and server internals can be edited and refactored without impacting networking.